As you may already know, your audio quality mostly depends on your microphones’ quality.

 These mics are best for vlogging because it allows low sensitivity and picks up sound at close range.
 As a result, you will reduce background noise easily.

-The drawback is you need to plug lavalier mic into a handy recorder such as Zoom H1N.
+The drawback is you need to plug lavalier mic into a handy recorder such as smartphones.
+Zoom H1n – handy audio recorder.
 And then, you will have a separate audio file.
 You have to sync the audio and video clip together in post-production.

 If you record vlogs with your smartphones, you don’t need a handy recorder.
 Just plug lav mic into your smartphone easily via a 3.5mm jack.